suse-edge/edge-image-builder/docs/building-images.md

   configuration directory.
 Multiple definition files may be included in a single configuration directory, with the specific definition file specified as a CLI argument as described above.
 * `images` - This directory must exist and contains the base images from which EIB will build customized images.
-There are no restrictions on the naming; the image definition file will specify which image in this directory to use for a particular build.
+There are no restrictions on the naming other than the image filename *must* contain the architecture, e.g. "aarch64" or "x86_64".
+The image definition file will specify which image in this directory to use for a particular build.

 There are a number of optional directories that may be included in the image configuration directory: